IsabelGV1985/AnimalShelter/README.md

 Remove Pets: Allow administrators to remove a pet from the system.

 Donations.
+we have done at least one test ShelterControllerDonationTest.java

 ## The documentation ;) Summary of the work carried out, in the Backend and the frontend.